apache/hudi/rfc/rfc-77/rfc-77.md

 data systems, Hudi does not read the old-image of a row on updates until a merge is executed.
 It detects that a row is getting updated by simply reading the index and appending the updates in log files.
 Hence, there needs to be a mechanism to extract `old-secondary-key`.
 We propose
 `old-secondary-key` to be extracted by scanning the MDT partition (hosting the SI) and doing a reverse lookup based on the `record-key` of the row being updated.
-It should be noted that this is going to be expensive operation as the base table grows in size (which inherently means that SI will grow in size) in terms of number of rows.
+It should be noted that this might be an expensive operation as the base table grows in size (which inherently means that SI will grow in size) in terms of number of rows.
 One way to optimize this is to build a reverse mapping `record-key -> secondary-key` in a different MDT partition.
 This is left as a TBD (as of this writing).